 Investments in the securities of financially distressed issuers involve substantial risks.
 These securities may present a substantial risk of default or may be in default at the time of investment.
 The Fund may incur additional expenses to the extent it is required to seek recovery upon a default in the payment of principal or interest on its portfolio holdings.
 In any reorganization or liquidation proceeding relating to a portfolio company, the Fund may lose its entire investment or may be required to accept cash or securities with a value less than its original investment.
 Among the risks inherent in investments in a troubled entity is the fact that it frequently may be difficult to obtain information as to the true financial condition of such issuer.
 The Adviser’s judgment about the credit quality of the issuer and the relative value and liquidity of its securities may prove to be wrong.

-The Fund may invest in structured finance securities collateralized by low grade or defaulted loans or securities.
-Investments in such structured finance securities are subject to the risks associated with below investment grade securities.
+The Fund may invest in structured finance products collateralized by low grade or defaulted loans or securities.
+Investments in such structured finance products are subject to the risks associated with below investment grade securities.
 Such securities are characterized by high risk.
 It is likely that an economic recession could severely disrupt the market for such securities and may have an adverse impact on the value of such securities.

 The Fund may invest in senior and subordinated classes issued by structured finance vehicles.
 The payment of cash flows from the underlying assets to senior classes take precedence over those of subordinated classes, and therefore subordinated classes are subject to greater risk.
 Furthermore, the leveraged nature of subordinated classes may magnify the adverse impact on such class of changes in the value of the assets, changes in the distributions on the assets, defaults and recoveries on the assets, capital gains and losses on the assets, prepayment on assets and availability, price and interest rates of assets.